rochal/jQuery-slimScroll/README.md

 *allowPageScroll* - Checks if mouse wheel should scroll page when bar reaches extremities of the container.
 When set to true is scrolls the page.
 Default: false

 *scrollToX* - Jumps to the specified horizontal scroll value.
 Can be called on any element with slimScroll already enabled.
-Example: $(element).slimScroll({ scrollToX: '50px' });
+Example: `$(element).slimScroll({ scrollToX: '50px' });`

 *scrollByX* - Increases/decreases current horizontal scroll value by specified amount (positive or negative).
 Can be called on any element with slimScroll already enabled.
-Example: $(element).slimScroll({ scrollByX: '60px' });
+Example: `$(element).slimScroll({ scrollByX: '60px' });`

 *scrollToY* - Jumps to the specified vertical scroll value.
 Can be called on any element with slimScroll already enabled.
-Example: $(element).slimScroll({ scrollToY: '50px' });
+Example: `$(element).slimScroll({ scrollToY: '50px' });`

 *scrollByY* - Increases/decreases current vertical scroll value by specified amount (positive or negative).
 Can be called on any element with slimScroll already enabled.
-Example: $(element).slimScroll({ scrollByY: '60px' });
+Example: `$(element).slimScroll({ scrollByY: '60px' });`

 *disableFadeOut* - Disables scrollbar auto fade.
 When set to true scrollbar doesn't disappear after some time when mouse is over the slimscroll div.Default: false

 *touchScrollStep* - Allows to set different sensitivity for touch scroll events.
 Negative number inverts scroll direction.
-Default: 20
+Default: 200

 ######Events